SherlokMo/problem-solving-challenge/README.md

 # Problem Solving Challenge

 # Unit testing
-To unit test the code you have to type in your console the following:
+To test the code you have to type in your console the following:
 ```go
 go test ./... -v
 ```